 \section{Abstract}

-We use fibrations to construct four complete Segal spaces: simplicial spaces, Segal spaces and complete Segal spaces and spaces.
-Each one comes with a universal fibration that classifies Reedy left fibrations, Segal coCartesian fibrations, coCartesian fibrations and left fibrations.
+We use fibrations of complete Segal spaces as introduced in \cite{rasekh2017left,rasekh2021cartfibcss} to construct four complete Segal spaces: {\it Reedy fibrant simplicial spaces}, {\it Segal spaces}, {\it complete Segal spaces}, and {\it spaces}.
+Moreover, we show each one comes with a universal fibration that classifies {\it Reedy left fibrations}, {\it Segal coCartesian fibrations}, {\it coCartesian fibrations} and {\it left fibrations} and prove these are representable fibrations in the sense of \cite{rasekh2017cartesian}.
+Finally, we use equivalences between quasi-categories and complete Segal spaces constructed in \cite{joyaltierney2007qcatvssegal,rasekh2021cartfibmarkedvscso} to present analogous constructions using fibrations of quasi-categories.

 \addtocontents{toc}{ }